Trout and other fish depend on the entire river system for survival, so connecting upstream and downstream habitats is important.

 In 2016 the WRP partnered with American Rivers, The Nature Conservancy, US Fish & Wildlife Service, Greater Upper Valley Chapter of Trout Unlimited, and Ripple Natural Resources to remove the Randolph Dam on the Third Branch of the White River.
 No longer in use, the dam spanned the Third Branch underneath the Rte 12 bridge in Randolph village, and was a complete barrier to fish passage.
 Removing the dam restored fish passage to 98 miles of cold-water trout habitat.

-Visit this link for more information: Randolph Dam removal project.
+Visit this link to learn more about the 2016 Randolph Dam removal project.

 Replacing an under-sized stream-crossing culvert with a larger structure is a way to improve fish passage while increasing flood resilience.
-Two post-flood WRP culvert replacement projects are highlighted below:
+Three post-flood WRP culvert replacement projects are highlighted below:

 In Rochester, Tropical Storm Irene blew out numerous under-sized culverts and bridges.
 From 2011 – 2014 the WRP worked with the town and multiple partners, including the US Fish & Wildlife Service, US Forest Service, and Trout Unlimited, to put in 6 right-sized crossing structures in three impacted stream systems: Oak Lodge Road and Fiske Road on Howe Brook; North Hollow Road and Marsh Brook Road on Marsh Brook; and Moose Run and Woodlawn Cemetery on Nason Brook.